cuzfrog/eft/README.md

 ### Motivation:

 I need to pass file between two PCs.
 Where all the common ports like 22/445/139 are not available.
-Plus, a unidirectional filewall resides bewteen.
+Plus, a unidirectional filewall resides between.
 ```text
       Unidirectional
         Firewall